developmichal/developmichal/README.md

 ## Projects

-[Meat restaurant ordering website] -
-•	End-to-end | Angular, C#, SQL | [Meat restaurant ordering website](https://github.com/YourUsername/YourRepository)- server side with Web API, use of advanced architectures: the layer model and dependency injection.
+ **End-to-end | Angular, C#, SQL** | [Meat restaurant ordering website](https://github.com/YourUsername/YourRepository) -server side with Web API, use of advanced architectures: the layer model and dependency injection.
 Combined with the bootstrap design library and smart implementation of the components.

 ## 📫 Contact Me